Updated on 2023-03-14 GMT+08:00

 You can add up to 20 tags.
 For details, see Managing Tags.

 7. (Optional) Test network stability.
-A successful network stability test only means that there is little network latency or packet loss, or no packet loss at the current time.
+A successful network stability test only means that there is a little network latency or packet loss, or no packet loss at the current time.
 It takes 10s to 15s to complete.

 8. Click Next to go to the Precheck page.

-Figure 2 Prechecking permissions of Oracle 11g
+Figure 2 Prechecking permissions of Oracle database

 Oracle as the source database type: